-Report the total clock hour and/or credit hour activity attempted during the 12-month period of July 1, 2021 - June 30, 2022.
-The instructional activity data reported will be used to calculate full-time equivalent (FTE) student enrollment at the institution.
+Report the total clock hour and/or credit hour activity attempted during the 12-month period of July 1, 2022 - June 30, 2023.
+The instructional activity data reported will be used by the Data Collection System to calculate full-time equivalent (FTE) student enrollment at the institution.